ayanrasulova/Thistle/README.md

 Thistle utilizes OpenCV and MediaPipe Hands to detect and track hand signals through a live webcam feed.
 Our custom motion-mapping algorithms classify specific hand gestures, including:

-- index finger ( :point_up: ) to navigate through the canvas
+- index finger (☝️) to navigate through the canvas
-- dual fingers (:metal:) to switch between drawing and erasing mode
+- dual fingers (🤘) to switch between drawing and erasing mode
-- index finger with thumb out ( :point_up_2: ) to interact with the canvas (drawing or erasing)
+- index finger with thumb out (👆) to interact with the canvas (drawing or erasing)
-- finger pinch ( :fingers_crossed: ) to enter color selection mode
+- finger pinch (☝️) to enter color selection mode
-- long swipe ( :hand_splayed:) to clear the canvas
+- long swipe (🖐️) to clear the canvas

 These gestures are then transmitted in real-time via webcam to our JavaScript canvas, rendering the canvas on our front-end website (build with React and Tailwind).